natetzu/goal_of_education/goal_of_education_is_freedom.md

 The common themes are:
 1. Parents are dissatisfied with their own education experience as kids.
-2. Parents feel FOMO when other kids are doing XYZ extracurriculars.
+2. Parents feel FOMO and stressed when other kids are doing XYZ extracurriculars.
-3. Parents want better for their kids
+3. Parents are nervously eyeing the increasing college tuitions.

 The question to ask yourself is - what are your goals?

-By default, most parents consider admissions into a prestigious university as proof of a good education.
-But college admissions is an increasingly intense rat race, and the activities that students do for the perfect college application diverges from the skills they actually need in the real world.
+Most parents consider admissions into a prestigious university as proof of a good education.
+But college admissions is an increasingly intense rat race.
+The activities that students do for the perfect college application diverges from the skills they actually need in the real world.

-It's particularly intense in the Bay Area of California, where kids push themselves through many hoops.
-High schoolers are the founders and presidents of non-profits.
+For example, many kids in the Bay Area are the founders and presidents of non-profits.
 They’re doing science research at universities.
 They’re chasing letters of recommendation from university professors and researchers.
-Starting freshman year of high school, they go after awards, which gives them a better shot for the other extracurricular activities and programs they’re applying for… all to build up to a stellar college application.
+They go after awards to pad their resumes, as stepping stones to the next elite extracurricular programs they’re applying for... all to build up a stellar college application.
+After they get into the right colleges, the rat race doesn't end there.
+Then it's time to shoot for the right jobs in Tech, Finance or Consulting - to keep building the resume.
+They have become the masters of signaling their capability, but lost in knowing what they actually want to do.

-I think it’s insane to do so much work for the sole purpose of impressing a college admission committee.
-We’re wiring our kids’ brains to please someone else, instead of actually living a meaningful and authentic life.
+It’s insane and meaningless.
+We are wiring our kids’ brains dopamine cycles to please someone else, instead of actually living a meaningful and authentic life.
 What happened to doing things that you’re actually interested in for yourself and for your life?

-And then when your kids get into college – then what?
-Are they any closer to knowing what they’re actually meant to do in life?
+At what point, do your kids get to actually start living their lives?

 ### The goal is freedom
 This leads me to the thesis of this book: **the goal of education is to maximize the future freedom of your kids.**

-I arrived at this line of thinking, after working many long hours at my job.
-My job is extremely meaningful to me, and it pays well enough to support a family, but I don’t get much freedom.
-During COVID when everyone worked remotely, my cute little 3 year old daughter ran into my home office while I worked, grabbed my arm, and tried to yank me away from the computer.
+This comes from the lessons of working through my own career.
+My job is extremely meaningful to me, and it pays well enough to support my family, but I don’t get much freedom.
+During COVID when everyone worked remotely, my cute little 3 year old daughter ran daily into my home office while I worked, grabbed my arm, and tried to yank me away from the computer.
 “Come on daddy, let’s go play!”

 I hated saying to her “sorry dear, I’d love to, but daddy has to work.”

-This led to me to think broadly about what I wanted to pass onto my kids.
-I know I want to give my kids an inheritance, strong values and wisdom.
-Those things would make me a great dad.
-But if I can give my kids the gift of freedom, that would be the best gift of all.
+This led to me to think broadly about the definition of a great father and the inheritances I wanted to pass onto my kids.
+I know I want to give my kids my assets, strong values and wisdom.
+That would be enough to make me a pretty good dad.
+But the best thing I can pass to my kids is the gift of freedom.

-You are completely helpless with zero freedom the first day you were born.
-You gained more freedom as your grew up.
-But the ceiling to your freedom is how you make money.
+Your kids are completely helpless with zero freedom the first day they were born.
+As they get older, their freedom will grow.
+But the ceiling of their freedom will who their employer is.

 There are two groups of people.
 One group of people misses their son’s Little League game to work late hours or gets fired for having the wrong political views.
 The second group of people do what they want, when they want, and say what they want, without putting their finances at risk.

-Where do people go wrong and end up in group 1 instead of group 2?
+Where do people go wrong and end up in Group 1 instead of Group 2?

-I want my kids to have the best future.
+I want my kids to be in Group 2.
 A good future does not include someone else in control of my kids’ schedule and wallet.
-I don’t want my kids to need to be groomed to please others – whether college admission committees or future employers.
+My kids do not need to be groomed to please others – whether college admission committees or future employers.
 Nobody bosses my kids around.
-Except me and mom of course.
+Except me and mom.

+Concretely - what does giving freedom to your kids look like?

 There are many layers to freedom.
-* Financial freedom – my kids are not worried about money or losing their jobs
+* **Financial freedom:** my kids are not worried about money or losing their jobs
-* Intellectual freedom – my kids can think and speak freely, without fear of losing their livelihood
+* **Intellectual freedom:** my kids can think and speak freely, without fear of losing their livelihood
-* Creative freedom – my kids can work on projects they find fulfilling, instead of being told what to do
+* **Creative freedom:** my kids can work on projects they find fulfilling, instead of being told what to do
-* Time freedom – my kids control their schedule 24 hours a day
+* **Time freedom:** my kids control their schedule 24 hours a day
-* Physical freedom – my kids can travel and be where they want to be
+* **Physical freedom:** my kids can travel and be where they want to be

-Someone who works a regular 9-5 job with a boss, has very little of the freedoms listed above.
-The boss determines their schedule, what they work on, and where they have to be.
+Someone who works a regular 9-5 job has very little of the freedoms listed above.
+Their boss determines their schedule, what they work on, and where they have to be.

 Someone who owns a reasonably successful business, has more freedom.

 And someone like Warren Buffet has maximized his freedom.

-The surest way to ensure you have intellectual, creative, time and physical freedom – without living like a monk, is to have financial freedom.
+The surest way to ensure your kids have intellectual, creative, time and physical freedom – without living like a monk, is to have financial freedom.

-So if you want your kids to have general freedom, educate them to have financial freedom.
+So if you want your kids to have general freedom, educate them towards financial freedom.

 ### Historical support for education as the path to freedom
 It’s not a new idea that education is the path to freedom.